labinfo-lncc/DEGRE/README.md

 ```

-Obs.: The time spent running the quick start was XXXX.
+Obs.: For performance evaluation, the time spent running the quick start was XXXX.
 System specifications:
 - Processor: AMD® Ryzen 7 4800h with radeon graphics × 16
 - RAM: 16GB